marcoonroad/modest/README.md

 ### Introduction

-This library is a successfully encoding of the Python magic `__name__` variable.
+This library is a successful encoding of the Python magic `__name__` variable.
 In Python programmers often check that variable to detect if their files are running under script mode or either being loaded and imported as modules.
 It is